- Itineraries & road trip ideas

 East of Hora, Korthi could belong to another island.
 Wind-battered at the end of an open bay, this is a place for hikers and adventurers.
 From here, you can climb to the ruins of a Venetian castle and from there walk down the Dipotamata Gorge where watermills once ground Andros’ wheat.
-Or you could make the circuit of the pretty villages in the hills.
+Or you could make the circuit of the pretty villages in the hills of Andros.
 Not afraid of dodgy roads?
 Drive right to the end of the island where a narrow strait separates Andros from Tinos, visiting one or more of the venerable monasteries along the way.

 Faneromeni Castle, or Upper Castle, stands in contrast to the even more ruined fortress at the tip of Hora.
 Prepare to be amazed by the view of the Aegean.

 The Tourlitis Lighthouse, off the coast of Hora, is the only one in the Cyclades built on a rock in the middle of the sea.

 Lamyra, Menites, Strapouries, Apikia, Vourkoti, Aladino, Messaria, Palaiopoli, Batsi, Gavrio… Strange names when you first come across them, but they’ll become familiar once you start exploring this large and varied island.

-A network of well-marked hiking paths covers the island.
+A network of well-marked hiking paths covers Andros.
 Get yourself a map and follow the arrows that will guide your journey, always with the big blue in the background.